What Is a Single-Family Detached Home?

 First, it’s important to look at finances.
 Your credit scores can have a significant impact on getting approved for a mortgage.
 To get a clear read on credit, but not scores, buyers can request free credit reports from the three major credit bureaus.

-Additionally, it can be helpful for a qualified first-time homebuyer — who can be anyone who has not owned a principal residence in three years, some single parents, and others — to look into specialty mortgages to see if they qualify for them.
+Additionally, it can be helpful for a qualified first-time homebuyer — who can be anyone who has not owned a principal residence in three years, some single parents, and others — to look into specialty mortgages and programs to see if they qualify for them.

 A loan from the Federal Housing Administration (FHA) may allow a down payment as low as 3.5%.
 A USDA loan (from the United States Department of Agriculture) requires nothing down, and a VA loan (from the Department of Veterans Affairs) also usually requires nothing down.
 Some conventional lenders allow qualifying first-time buyers to put just 3% down.